-The Build Custom Kernel button allows you to build a complete and installed custom kernel in the target image.
+The Build Custom Kernel button allows you to build and install a complete custom kernel in the target image.
 You must first have created a custom kernel configuration, either by using the Configure Custom Kernel button or by using the Import Kernel Configuration button.